AstronauticsNow.com/aste520 ASTE520 Spacecraft Design

 This class is a must for science and engineering students, regardless of their major, considering careers in the space industry and government space research and development centers.

 This is a very popular class, perhaps the largest graduate class on fundamentals of space systems in the United States.
-More than 1100 graduate students took this class during the last 10 years from 2003-2013.
+About 1250 graduate students took this class during the last 12 years from 2003-2014.

 Prior to 2008, the course was offered once a year.
-In academic years 20082013 the course was offered in both semesters, in the fall and spring.
+In academic years 20082013 the course was offered in both semesters, fall and spring.
 Beginning with 2013 academic year, I ofer the course - unlimited enrollment - only in the fall.
 Always check the class schedule with ASTE Student Advisor .

 ASTE 520 is webcast and available through the USC Distance Education Network (DEN).
 DEN classes are taken by students pursuing graduate degrees (especially Master of Science) anywhere in the United States.
-In 20052013, students from 1014 States of the United States enrolled each year in ASTE 520.
+Usually, students from 1014 States of the United States enrolled each year in ASTE 520.

 Many our students work full time in major space companies and space government research and development centers (Aerospace Corporation, NASA Jet Propulsion Laboratory, Lockheed-Martin, Northrop-Grumman, Raytheon, Boeing, UT, Space and Missiles Systems Center, etc.), in small companies, or are on active duty in the armed forces.
 There is growing enrollment into the astronautical engineering program of students not affiliated with major companies (on an individual basis).

 To get more information on ASTE520, other astronautics-related courses, USC graduate and undergraduate programs in Astronautical Engineering , and on DEN and contact information, please consult MS ASTE and Frequently asked questions

 Organization of the class.